melvey/reveal.js/slides/wealthy-western-web/index.md

 	* Websites are cached on an intermediary server
 	* Render and optimise on webpages to reduce loading time
 	* This can mean pages render differently and have unexpected performance
-	* Regularly changing content is not well suited to proxy browsers
+	* Regularly changing is not well suited to proxy browsers

 [GS Stats Counter](http://gs.statcounter.com/)